 The Perfect Diet for Your Bunny

 Nutrition is the most important part of keeping your rabbit healthy.
-A common mistake is feeding too many carrots.
-In reality, a rabbit’s diet should look like this:
+A very common mistake is feeding too many carrots or pellets.
+A healthy rabbit’s diet should be structured like this:

 Health & Lifespan: What Every Owner Should Know